FlyingPhish/YetAnotherNessusParser/yanp/docs/Consolidation Engine.md

 ```

 ### Step 3: Test Your Rule
-Run YANP with `-c` flag and check if your rule catches the right vulnerabilities.
+Run YAPP with `-c` flag and check if your rule catches the right vulnerabilities.

 ## Rule Components Explained